 Additionally, Dortch was named a finalist for the Nancy Lieberman Award, recognizing the top point guard in NCAA Division I.

 Zanoguera wrapped up the 2013-14 campaign fifth in school history in free throw percentage (85.7%, 90-for-105) and minutes played (1,133) and seventh in total rebounds (277) in the UT single-season record book, while Dortch finished seventh in helpers (178) and minutes played (1,119) and 10th in thefts (76).

 Dortch concluded her UT career second in school annals in minutes played (4,160), tied for second in games played (136), third in steals (293), fifth in assists (553), sixth in free throws made (399) and free throws attempted (566), seventh in field goals attempted (1,305) and 11th in scoring (1,454).

-Last season, Stewart assisted Toledo to its second MAC regular-season championship in the last three years, as well as secured a berth in the WNIT for a fourth consecutive season.
+In 2012-13, Stewart assisted Toledo to its second MAC regular-season championship in the last three years, as well as helped the Rockets secure a berth in the WNIT for a fourth consecutive season.

 Individually, a trio of backcourt performers garnered all-league recognition.
 Naama Shafir and Andola Dortch were tabbed to the All-MAC first team and Inma Zanoguera to the third team.
 Shafir also became the first Rocket to garner all-league recognition on four occasions.